coq/coq/doc/sphinx/proof-engine/ltac.rst

 identificators and qualified names, Coq terms and patterns and all the atomic tactics described in Chapter :ref:`tactics`.
 The syntax of :token:`cpattern` is the same as that of terms, but it is extended with pattern matching metavariables.
-In :token:`cpattern`, a pattern-matching metavariable is represented with the syntax :g:`?id` where :g:`id` is an :token:`ident`.
+In :token:`cpattern`, a pattern matching metavariable is represented with the syntax :g:`?id` where :g:`id` is an :token:`ident`.
 The notation :g:`_` can also be used to denote metavariable whose instance is irrelevant.
 In the notation :g:`?id`, the identifier allows us to keep instantiations and to make constraints whereas :g:`_` shows that we are not interested in what will be matched.
-On the right hand side of pattern-matching clauses, the named metavariables are used without the question mark prefix.
-There is also a special notation for second-order pattern-matching problems: in an applicative pattern of the form :g:`@?id id1 … idn`, the variable id matches any complex expression with (possible) dependencies in the variables :g:`id1 … idn` and returns a functional term of the form :g:`fun id1 … idn => term`.
+On the right hand side of pattern matching clauses, the named metavariables are used without the question mark prefix.
+There is also a special notation for second-order pattern matching problems: in an applicative pattern of the form :g:`@?id id1 … idn`, the variable id matches any complex expression with (possible) dependencies in the variables :g:`id1 … idn` and returns a functional term of the form :g:`fun id1 … idn => term`.